 Due to the COVID-19 pandemic, UCD has been offering students who are due to submit their thesis the option to request a one-time, one trimester no-fee thesis extension.
-Please note that round 4 of the HEA scheme for no fee extensions from 3rd September 2021 to 7th January 2022, and associated funding, is now open with details of timelines on the UCD Research website.
 For additional information for students seeking extensions between September 2021 and January 2022, please see the information below.

 Additional information, for graduate resesarch students, can also be found at COVID-19 FAQ for Graduate Research Students or in the research student hub on the Graduate Studies website.